pingcap/docs-tidb-operator/en/advanced-statefulset.md

 **Feature Stage**: Alpha

-Kubernetes has a built-in [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to allocate consecutive serial numbers to Pods.
+Kubernetes has a built-in [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) that allocates consecutive serial numbers to Pods.
 For example, when there are three replicas, the Pods are named as pod-0, pod-1, and pod-2.
 When scaling out or scaling in, you must append a Pod at the end or delete the last pod.
 For example, when you scale out to four replicas, pod-3 is added.
 When you scale in to two replicas, pod-2 is deleted.

-When you use local storage, Pods are associated with Nodes storage resources and cannot be scheduled freely.
+When you use local storage, Pods are associated with the Nodes storage resources and cannot be scheduled freely.
 If you want to delete one of the Pods in the middle to maintain its Node but no other Nodes can be migrated, or if you want to delete a Pod that fails and create another Pod with a different serial number, you cannot implement the desired function by the built-in StatefulSet.

-The [advanced StatefulSet controller](https://github.com/pingcap/advanced-statefulset) is implemented based on the built-in StatefulSet implementation.
+The [advanced StatefulSet controller](https://github.com/pingcap/advanced-statefulset) is implemented based on the built-in StatefulSet controller.
 It supports freely controlling the serial number of Pods.
 This document describes how to use the advanced StatefulSet controller in TiDB Operator.

 ## Enable